Lebanese cuisine: History

 Lebanese cuisine has ancient roots and is part of the culinary tradition of the Eastern Mediterranean.
+The diet of early humans in Lebanon was diverse, although hunting focused primarily on large game, particularly adult aurochs, fallow deer, red deer, and wild goats as well as rhinoceroses, which appear to have been a regularly available and significant food resource for Paleolithic inhabitants of the Lebanese coast, as indicated by their comparatively high proportion among the faunal remains at Ras el-Kelb Cave.

-Many dishes in Lebanese cuisine can be traced back thousands of years to eras of Phoenician, Persian, Egyptian, Neo-Babylonian, Roman, Greek, Byzantine, Arab and Ottoman rule.
+Many dishes in Lebanese cuisine can be traced back thousands of years to eras of Phoenician, Persian, Egyptian, Neo-Babylonian, Roman, Greek, Byzantine, Arab, and Ottoman rule.
 In the last 500 years, Lebanese cuisine has been influenced by the different foreign civilizations that held power.
 From 1516 to 1918, the Ottoman Turks controlled Lebanon and introduced a variety of foods that have become staples in the Lebanese diet, such as cooking with lamb.
 After the Ottomans were defeated in World War I (1914–1918), France took control of Lebanon until 1943, when the country achieved its independence.
-The French introduced foods such as flan, caramel custard, eclairs, french fries and croissants.
+The French introduced foods such as flan, caramel custard, eclairs, french fries, and croissants.
+The 1885 cookbook Tadhkirat al-Khawatin wa-Ustadh al-Tabbakhin by Lebanese author Khalil Sarkis, published in Beirut, is one of the first widely read 19th century Arabic cookbooks, and was an important text for Levantine cuisine in general for decades.

-The Lebanese diaspora who live worldwide has introduced new ingredients, spices and culinary practices into Lebanese cuisine, keeping the cuisine innovative and renowned both beyond and within its borders.
-Chef and writer Tara Khattar describes her style of cookery as 'progressive Lebanese cuisine'.
+The Lebanese diaspora who live worldwide has introduced new ingredients, spices, and culinary practices into Lebanese cuisine, keeping the cuisine innovative and renowned both beyond and within its borders.